top of page

 Potential Downsides

 If you rely on certain legitimate automated callers to give you info, like maybe your kid's school is cancelled due to weather, your prescription meds are ready to pick up, or some such, this system will interfere with that.
-Those legitimate info-only robocalling systems cannot understand the "touch 3" message so they'll never be able to ring through to you.
+Those legitimate info-only robocalling systems cannot understand the "touch a number" message so they'll never be able to ring through to you.

-But I don't think this is a big problem these days.
+But I don't think this is such a big problem these days.
 Most legit organizations that need to reach you or broadcast an important message can be configured to send a text message, which this blocking system doesn't touch.
 The days of voice-based info announcements are waning, thankfully.
 Text messages are the best way to receive such notices anyway.

 How do I set it up?

-As I stated above, the only thing different that a caller encounters using this system is the brief "touch 3" message.
+As I stated above, the only thing different that a caller encounters using this system is the brief "touch a number" message.
 That's it.
 And since I can be more confident that a ring-through is a real human, even from numbers marked "unknown", then I'll answer.
 And my blood pressure doesn't go up!

 If you don't mind paying a few bucks a month to pretty much eliminate junk calls then you might like this solution.
 If you want me to set up something like this for you, then give me a call (or text or email).
 My contact info is on the home page.